CanExport COVID-19 Updates: Frequently Asked Questions

-The CanExport Canadian government funding program supports export marketing development projects.
+The CanExport Canadian government funding program supports export market development projects.
 Businesses can receive grants for projects including government-led trade missions and participation in trade shows.
 By accessing Canadian government grants for these types of activities, businesses can reduce the risks associated with expanding international reach, ultimately helping to accelerate international growth.

 Through CanExport, Canadian businesses may access up to 75% of costs associated with export marketing projects to a maximum $75,000 per application.